 Is there a preference for the Common Application or the Coalition Application?

-The Committee on Admissions will apply the same holistic review process to evaluate candidates regardless of whether they submit the Common Application or the Coalition Application; there is no preference for one over the other.
+The Committee on Admissions will apply the same holistic review process to evaluate first-year candidates regardless of whether they submit the Common Application or the Coalition Application; there is no preference for one over the other.
 Please be aware that students must submit only one complete application, using either the Common Application or the Coalition Application.

 Either the Common Application or the Coalition Application must be submitted by Columbia’s Early Decision deadline of November 1 or Regular Decision deadline of January 1.